-Project construction would result in exceedances of air district and National Ambient Air Quality Standards for several criteria pollutants including NOx and CO, resulting in the potential to cause regional air quality effects.
-Offsets purchased by the Authority would effectively mitigate effects caused by NOx.
-Emissions offsets cannot be used to mitigate CO effects for general conformity; the South Coast Air Quality Management District would be required to determine whether the construction-period CO emissions for the Build Alternatives would result in a level of CO emissions that, together with all other emissions in the nonattainment area, would exceed the regional emissions budget specified in their planning documents.
-However, air quality effects from project construction would be both temporary and regional in nature.
-Furthermore, construction would take place in both EJ and non-EJ communities along the entire alignment.
-Therefore, EJ and non-EJ populations would both be affected by regional criteria pollutant emissions during construction.
+Project construction would result in exceedances of air district and National Ambient Air Quality Standards for several criteria pollutants including NO_x and CO, resulting in the potential to cause regional air quality effects.
+Offsets purchased by the Authority would effectively mitigate effects caused by NO_x.
+Emissions offsets cannot be used to mitigate CO effects for general conformity; the South Coast Air Quality Management District would be required to determine whether the construction-period CO emissions for the Build Alternatives would result in a level of CO emissions that, together with all other emissions in the nonattainment area, would exceed the regional emissions budget specified in their planning documents (however, as discussed in Impact AQ#5 in Section 3.3, Air Quality and Global Climate Change, localized CO emissions from construction would not result in any exceedances of the state or federal air quality standard;. therefore, there would not be any localized impacts from CO).
+Air quality effects from project construction would be temporary in nature.
+While construction would take place in both EJ and non-EJ communities along the entire alignment, all communities could be affected by regional criteria emissions, and sensitive receptors in these communities could be affected by localized criteria emissions.

 The project would be constructed with all feasible standard on-site control measures and HSR IAMFs to reduce emissions and minimize effects on air quality.
 Fugitive dust emissions will be reduced through implementation of a dust control plan (AQ-IAMF#1).
-In addition, the contractor will utilize low-VOC paints to limit the emissions of VOCs, which contribute to ozone formation (AQ-IAMF#2).
+In addition, the contractor will use low-VOC paints to limit the emissions of VOCs, which contribute to ozone formation (AQ-IAMF#2).
 The contractor will use renewable diesel fuel to limit criteria pollutant exhaust emissions from off-road and on-road construction equipment (AQ-IAMF#3).
-Furthermore, the use of Tier 4 off-road construction diesel equipment (AQ-IAMF#4) and model year 2010 or newer on-road trucks (AQ-IAMF#5) would reduce exhaust-related pollutants from construction equipment, and AQ-IAMF#6 would reduce effects associated with new concrete batch plants.
-However, even with the application of IAMFs, exceedances of air district pollutant thresholds would still occur.
-Accordingly, Mitigation Measures AQ-MM#1, AQ-MM#2, and AQ-IMM#3 are proposed to avoid, minimize, rectify, reduce, eliminate, or compensate for construction-period air quality effects from the project.
+Furthermore, the use of Tier 4 off-road construction diesel equipment (AQ-IAMF#4) and model year 2020 or newer on-road trucks (AQ-IAMF#5) would reduce exhaust-related pollutants from construction equipment, and AQ-IAMF#6 would reduce effects associated with new concrete batch plants.
+Implementation of these IAMFs will ensure project construction would not exceed applicable thresholds for air quality health risks, including cancer risk and chronic and acute noncancer health impacts (see Impact AQ#4 conclusion).
+However, even with the application of IAMFs, exceedances of applicable CAAQS and NAAQS pollutant thresholds would still occur.